LatinAmerican Post's team identified State's failures when social leaders need protection

 - United Guerrillas of the South or Oliver Sinisterra Front: Those of Guacho and former militiamen of the Column Daniel Aldana.

-- Groups composed of ex-combatants from Front 29: Resistencia Campesina and Las Vacas or Los de Vaca, Los de Sábalo, Los de Morocho and Los Cucarachos (subdivided into bands called Los Lobos).
+- Groups composed of ex-combatants from Front 29: Resistencia Campesina and Las Vacas or Los de Vaca, Los de Sábalo, Los de Morocho and Los Cucarachos (subdivided IGNORE INTO bands called Los Lobos).